Xilinx/XRT/src/runtime_src/doc/toc/p2p.rst

 P2P Card to NVMe Device Data Transfer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the P2P enabled devices the data can be transferred between the FPGA device and another NVMe Devices, such as SMART SSD, without migrating via host server.
+Using the P2P enabled devices the data can be transferred between the FPGA device and another NVMe Devices, such as SMART SSD, without migrating the data via host memory space.

 OpenCL coding style
 ...................